Qi Gong for Beginners

 Peter. :)

-Peter Paul Parker is a Meraki Guide and Qi Gong Instructor who helps empaths, intuitives, and the spiritually aware heal emotional wounds, embrace shadow work, and reconnect with their authentic selves.
+Peter Paul Parker is a Meraki Guide, award-winning self-image coach and Qi Gong instructor based in the UK.
+He helps empaths, intuitives and spiritually aware people heal emotional wounds, embrace shadow work and reconnect with their authentic selves.
+Through a unique blend of ancient energy practises, sound healing and his signature Dream Method, he guides people towards self-love, balance and spiritual empowerment.

 Peter Paul Parker

-Peter Paul Parker is a Meraki Guide and Qi Gong Instructor who helps empaths, intuitives, and the spiritually aware heal emotional wounds, embrace shadow work, and reconnect with their authentic selves.
-Through a unique blend of ancient practices, modern insights, and his signature Dream Method, he guides people towards self-love, balance, and spiritual empowerment.
+Peter Paul Parker is a Meraki Guide, award-winning self-image coach and Qi Gong instructor based in the UK.
+He helps empaths, intuitives and spiritually aware people heal emotional wounds, embrace shadow work and reconnect with their authentic selves.
+Through a unique blend of ancient energy practises, sound healing and his signature Dream Method, he guides people towards self-love, balance and spiritual empowerment.

 LinkedIn logo icon